thomsmits/markdown-tools/umlifier/readme.md

-# Markdown Tools
+# Markdown Tools (uml compiler)

 ## Purpose

-I am a big fan of Markdown and I am currently changing all my workflows to use markdown as the only source and several tools to compile the Markdown input into the desired target formats.

-Due to my job, I am performing lots of lectures regarding programming topics.
-For these, I need presentation slides and text documents containing the contents of the slides plus additional information.

-The the readme files in the sub projects for details.
+The purpose of this tool is to compile a simple text language into UML diagrams using Graphviz.
+See the example in the `data/` directory for details.

 ## Copyright and License